-- Open the Settings app on your iPhone or iPad.
+- Open the Settings app on your device.

-- Toggle off “Offload Unused Apps.”
+- Toggle on “Offload Unused Apps.”